-Small business owners, freelancers and solopreneurs can get paid even faster when they accept debit and credit card payments with Invoice2go.
+Small business owners, freelancers, and solopreneurs can get paid even faster when they accept debit and credit card payments with Invoice2go.
 And with estimated tax time just around the corner, another great benefit is being able to deduct card transaction fees when you file your taxes.
 Before we dive into the details, it’s important to note that this income tax tip applies to small business owners in the U.S. And you should always consult a tax professional to make sure you comply with applicable regulations in your area.

 First thing’s first: turning on card payments

-If you haven’t turned on the debit and credit card payment option, you can get started in in just a few taps or clicks.
-Using the iOS, Android or web app, go to Settings and tap Payment Options.
+If you haven’t turned on the debit and credit card payment option, you can get started in just a few taps or clicks.
+Using the iOS, Android, or web app, go to Settings and tap Payment Options.
 Then turn on the switch for “Accept Debit and Credit Cards.”
-From here, invoices you create will now include a “Pay Now” button, which your customers can tap to make a secure payment online.
+From here, the invoices you create will now include a “Pay Now” button, which your customers can tap to make a secure payment online.